eworm-de/routeros-scripts/README.md

 ![screenshot: run and schedule scripts](README.d/05-run-and-schedule-scripts.avif)

+### Scheduled automatic updates

 The last step is optional: Add this scheduler **only** if you want the scripts to be updated automatically!

     /system/scheduler/add name="ScriptInstallUpdate" start-time=startup interval=1d on-event=":global ScriptInstallUpdate; \$ScriptInstallUpdate;";